 This does seems to say that any STA can receive a DMG Beacon?
 But I am pretty sure that DMG Beacons are not transmitted in the 2.4 and 5GHz bands?
 I seem to remember something about a DMG STA falls back to 5GHz – but does it still use DMG beacons?
 Does this mean that DMG Beacons are transmitted in a band where an 11a/n/ac STA hears them or has DMG just used the term STA when it really meant DMG STA?
 I suspect the latter.

 Proposed resolution:

 REVISED

 Change the cited sentence as follows:

-“An active STA operating in a BSS shall be ready to receive a DMG Beacon frame or a frame from the AP or PCP for a period of time of at least dot11MinBHIDuration…"
+“An active DMG STA operating in a BSS shall be ready to receive from its AP or PCP for a period of time of at least dot11MinBHIDuration…"